 The Desert Air Riders is a non-profit paragliding club, and our purpose is to promote safety and to preserve flying sites for paragliding in Central Oregon.
 Our club is a chapter of USHPA (United State Hang Gliding & Paragliding Association).
 The Oregon Secretary of State, Corporation Division lists the Desert Air Riders as a Domestic Nonprofit Corporation.
-The National Center for Charitable Statistics (NCCS) has a profile of the Desert Air Riders listing us as "IRS Type: 501(c)(7) - Social and recreational clubs which provide pleasure, recreation, and social activities."
+The club is categorized as "NAICS Code 813410 Civic and Social Organizations" and "IRS Type: 501(c)(7) - Social and recreational clubs which provide pleasure, recreation, and social activities."
 The Desert Air Riders bylaws are the rules that govern how the club works.

 Treasurer - Steve Roti 541-408-4057 email@example.com

 Hang Gliding Google Group for Central Oregon